RichardBrayCourses/azure02-deploy-website-to-azure/README.md

 pnpm --dir monorepo run ui:url
 ```

-Deploy everything in one command:
+Deploy infrastructure, upload the files, and print the URL in one command:

 ```bash
 pnpm --dir monorepo run deploy-everything